Amet13/ODYSSEY/Documentation/INSTALLATION.md

 - **CLI not working**:
   1. Ensure you have an export token from the GUI app
-  2. Check that the CLI is executable: `chmod +x odyssey-cli-v1.0.0`
+  2. Check that the CLI is executable: `chmod +x odyssey-cli`
-  3. Verify your export token: `./odyssey-cli-v1.0.0 configs`
+  3. Verify your export token: `./odyssey-cli configs`

 ### Development Issues